 Gig Economy Side Hustles for Frugal Living

 The gig economy is a goldmine for frugal-friendly side hustles.
-I dove into it and found easy ways to earn cash using just my time and skills.
+I found simple ways to earn extra cash using just my time and skills, and the earnings ranges below are rough examples that can vary a lot by location and experience.

 Pet Sitting and Dog Walking 🐾